In this article:

 Varieties of Miso

-White miso is mild and has less salt, whereas red miso is much stronger and saltier.
+- White miso is mild and has less salt

-The koji used in miso making is high in two enzymes, namely, proteases and peptidases, which work to break down proteins into amino acids that give miso the characteristic umami flavor.
+The koji used in miso making is high in two enzymes, namely, proteases and peptidases, which work to break down proteins into amino acids, giving miso the characteristic umami flavor.

 Miso is primarily made from soy, and the high intake of soy products in both Japan and China has been thought to potentially contribute to the low rates of prostate and colon cancers in both countries.
 (1)

-- Decreases the risk of coronary heart disease: Miso intake can decrease cholesterol levels and help keep the blood vessels open and elastic.
+Miso intake can decrease cholesterol levels and help keep the blood vessels open and elastic.
 These effects are attributed to the plant’s content of sterols, vitamin E, and healthy unsaturated fats such as linoleic acid.
-(2)(7)
+(2)(4)

-- Decreases the risk of cancer: The fiber, isoflavones, B vitamins, and antioxidants (mostly vitamin E) found in miso may reduce the risk of breast, prostate, and some gastrointestinal cancers.
+The fiber, isoflavones, B vitamins, and antioxidants (mostly vitamin E) found in miso may reduce the risk of breast, prostate, and some gastrointestinal cancers.
 Miso may work by decreasing the effectiveness of carcinogens.
-(7)
+(4)

-- Promotes digestion: The natural enzymes in miso can aid digestion because of its probiotic properties.
+The natural enzymes in miso can aid digestion because of its probiotic properties.
 Miso also helps the body absorb some nutrients.
-(7)
+(4)

 Uses of Miso